vrcAlbert/documentation-api/source/javascript/events.rst

 .. js:function:: $container.nosListenEvent(event, callback [, caller ])

-	| Listen one (or many) event, ie register a callback function to be called when the event occurs.
+	| Listen one (or many) event(s), i.e. register a callback function to be called when the event occurs.
 	| Listening will be on current :term:`dispatcher` (closest relatives in the DOM element in jQuery container).

-	For the callback function is triggered, events listened and triggered should not match exactly.
+	For the callback function to be triggered, listened and triggered events should not match exactly.
-	The event listened can just match one property of the event triggered.
+	The listened event can just match one property of the triggered event.

 	:param mixed event: ``{}`` or ``[{}]``.
 Required.
 JSON event to listen.
 	:param function callback: Required.
 The callback function to execute when the event occurs.
-The function takes as parameter the event trigger.
+The function takes as parameter the triggered event.
 	:param string caller: Caller name.
 If set, can stop listening to specific listener.
 See :js:func:`$container.nosUnlistenEvent`.

 	.. code-block:: js